 - Race and Class in American Public Education: Access, Equity, and Reform

 - Taxation of Non-Profits

 - Tenants' Rights Clinic

 Students are admitted to the Law School J.D. program and the Community and Social Change masters program separately.
 The Program in Community and Social Change will accept a limited number of joint degree students.
 Admitted students and current 1L students supply a personal statement attached to an email indicating they are applying to the joint degree program in Law, Community and Social Change.
-It should be sent to: Sandra Abraham, Executive Liaison for Interdisciplinary Programs, School of Law.
+It should be sent to: Hakim Lakhdar, Director of Professional and Intellectual Life Programming, School of Law.
 (See contact information below.)

 - Prospective Law Students are admitted to the Law School first, checking a box on their application indicating their interest in the joint degree program.
 Once accepted to the Law School, the student’s law school application including LSAT score, undergraduate transcript, and letters of recommendation (two of them required for the J.D. program) will be sent to the School of Education and Human Development for admissions consideration.
 The student will then hear from the School of Education and Human Development regarding his/her admission to the joint degree program.

-- 1Ls are also able to apply to the program by completed a School of Education and Human Development application.
+- 1Ls are also able to apply to the program by completing a School of Education and Human Development application.

 - An LSAT score may be submitted in lieu of the GRE.